Fooderies in Wells

 If you have an update for us please let us know so that we can add your advise to this list.
 It would be great to add your quotes.

-o Seasons/Plattens Fish and Chips, was takeaway only but now opened up the restaurant, so its a noche above your normal fish and chip shop restaurant, and for eating in.
+o Seasons/Plattens Fish and Chips and Restaurant, now opened up the restaurant, so its a noche above your normal fish and chip shop restaurant, and for eating in with drinks.
 Great décor and right on the harbour with great views, has also had excellent reviews and has/had a great drinks menu.
 Recent guests have loved it.
-Their fish and chip shop is Si’s favourite and they have the largest kitchen, hence less queues with a great Covid process in place.
+Their fish and chip shop is Si’s favourite and they have the largest kitchen, hence less queues. https://plattensfishandchips.co.uk/

-o No1 seafood award winning restaurant is The Crab House https://wellscrabhouse.co.uk/ , just across the road from here, must be booked and I am told getting full 6 weeks in advance.
+o No1 seafood award winning restaurant is The Crab House https://wellscrabhouse.co.uk/, just across the road from here, must be booked and it is often full 6 weeks in advance.
 I have heard guests say “wow”.
 Most of the other ones I mention do some really good local fish too.
 The Crabhouse is closed on Sunday evening and Mondays, no dogs and for a few weeks from Jan.

 o The Crown https://www.crownhotelnorfolk.co.uk/bar-restaurant/– Excellent award-winning food, closed open from 17 Jan, best vegetarian menu I have heard of so far is the Crown which is also the poshest restaurant and Hotel in Wells, 1st on our list of Sunday dinners – 10 min walk up to the Butlands.
 Closed for a short time in Jan.

-o The Edy - Best pub with lots of atmosphere is The Edinburgh with locals, visitors and fishermen, includes Ollies with its good home cooked food and portions at the best price in Wells, a few minutes’ walk at the top of Staithes Street (turn right at the Golden Fleece).
+o The Edy - Pub with lots of atmosphere is The Edinburgh with locals, visitors and fishermen, includes Ollies with its good home cooked food and portions at the best price in Wells, a few minutes’ walk at the top of Staithes Street (turn right at the Golden Fleece).
+01328 710120

-o A couple of outdoor vans are serving bucket chips and Pizza.
+o A couple of outdoor vans are serving bucket chips and Pizza during peak times.

 o DELIVERY TAKEAWAY BREAKFAST

-At AnchorageWells we are offering a freshly cooked roll and extras at £6 per person per day, payable contactless by cash on arrival.
+At AnchorageWells we are offering a freshly cooked roll at £5 per person per day, payable contactless by cash on arrival.
 It would make a great picnic brunch with our amazing wildlife for entertainment.
 Please indicate if this is something you would like to book, and which days, as it will be subject to availability and demand for this service at the time from October through to April or May.
 During the summer people are making the most of all the lovely places near by, so this service is subject to demand.
 More info and a sample menu is on my website https://www.AnchorageWells.com/breakfast.
 We can also arrange delivery to the apartment.

 o Wells Delhi, the most popular place for breakfast, great view and great coffee from bar stools at the window overlooking the harbour.
 Seen queues out the door and some guests go here every day.

 o Howels bakery do great croissants and breakfast rolls and even a full English breakfast box for just £5.50 at the time of writing this Jul 22.
 Croissants can be ordered the day before and still warm when you pick them up in the morning.

 o Nelsons Cafe at the top of Staithes Street open from 9am has a good